 The Technical Secretariat began processing initial declarations from States Parties and commenced inspection activities.
 Out of necessity, early inspections took place primarily at chemical weapons-related facilities, many of which needed to be inspected by specific deadlines to meet the conditions of the Convention.
 Destruction of chemical weapons required on-site inspections as well.
 The number of inspections conducted by the OPCW soon numbered in the thousands, and the efficiency with which they were carried out earned the Organisation a reputation for professionalism and impartiality.

 In this way, the CWC verification regime began to operate.
 Declarations related to chemical weapons and production of dual-use chemicals serve to provide baseline data for subsequent confirmation by the Organisation.
 Inspections are the primary means by which the content of a declaration is verified, taking place at chemical weapons-related facilities and industry facilities.
 Data from declarations and inspections is disseminated to States Parties in accordance with the Convention’s confidentiality provisions, serving to improve transparency and build confidence in the effectiveness of the regime.

-In short, the OPCW has emerged as a new type of global, treaty-based international organisation with responsibilities for disarmament and non-proliferation, among others, and with impartial mechanisms necessary to verify compliance and to redress situations of non-compliance, should they occur.
-In 2013, in recognition of its extensive efforts to eliminate chemical weapons, the OPCW was awarded the Nobel Peace Prize, and in 2017, it commemorated its 20th anniversary.
+In short, the OPCW is a global, treaty-based international organisation with responsibilities for disarmament and non-proliferation, among others, and with impartial mechanisms necessary to verify compliance and to redress situations of non-compliance, should they occur.
+In recognition of its extensive efforts to eliminate chemical weapons, the OPCW was awarded the Nobel Peace Prize in 2013.